Back to All Guides

 Call a Professional HVAC technician

-After shutting off the water, call a Professional HVAC technician to diagnose and repair the issue.
-For emergencies in Wendell County, Broward County, or Martin County, call Pillar Mechanical at (561) 336-0535.
-Our licensed technicians (FL #) respond to burst pipes, HVAC system failures, sewer backups, and major leaks.
+After shutting off the power, call a Professional HVAC technician to diagnose and repair the issue.
+For emergencies in Wendell County, Broward County, or Martin County, call Pillar Mechanical at 919-625-6653.
+Our licensed HVAC technicians) respond to electrical faults, HVAC system failures, system backups, and major leaks.
 Same-day service available throughout North Carolina.

 Understanding which valve type you have determines how to shut it off correctly.
 North Carolina homes typically have one of three types, depending on when the home was built.